StuartMVG/vite-plugin-shopify-assets-sweep/README.md

 # 🧹 vite-plugin-shopify-assets-sweep

-A Vite plugin that **cleans up stale assets** from your Shopify theme's `assets/` folder based on the current Vite manifest — while **preserving static files** defined in a manifest.
+A Vite plugin that **cleans up stale assets** from your Shopify theme's `assets/` folder based on the current Vite manifest — while **preserving static files** defined in a static-assets manifest.
 Ideal for keeping your Shopify repo clean and deploy-ready without clutter from old build artifacts.
+This was build with the [Shopify Paper theme](https://themes.shopify.com/themes/paper/styles/poster) in mind, but should work with any Shopify theme that uses Vite.

 ---